AutoDRIVE-Ecosystem/autodrive-ecosystem.github.io/docs/competitions/f1tenth-sim-racing-cdc-2024.md

 ## Registration

 <p align="justify">
-This competition is open for everyone around the world - students, researchers, hobbyists, professionals, or anyone else who is interested.
+This competition is open to everyone around the world - students, researchers, hobbyists, professionals, or anyone else who is interested.
 A team can consist of multiple teammates.
 Teams with only one person are also allowed.
 </p>

 <center>